Gnolam/starcraft-2/readme.md

 Qs:
 - who decides what builder should build next?
 Bob has its own DQN...
 Should it decide itself?
 - Gen has its own, completely independent DQN?
-Looks like i does NOT assign tickets to Bob?
+Looks like it does NOT assign tickets to Bob?
 The only set of actions is attack/wait/retreat?
   - Gen also have pipilene (only current vision):

+Short Run ToDo's (2021-10-04):
+- apply old logic for Serg to apply always attack with TF
+- where TF is defined / maintained?
+  - define Srgnt logic
+    - copy from old
+    - decide on the place to store logic (inside Gen)
+  - implement classes
+    - `poAccumulateReserve::run()` and `poGenTransferReserve::run()`

 Main bug:
-- N/A
+- No orders for the 2nd+ game

-ToDo's:
+Long Run ToDo's:
 - bring back the attack Reserve/TF
 - Sgt attacks with TF
 - idle SCVs -> back to work